-(a) Assistant Secretary for Research and Technology.-Section 102(e)(1) of title 49, United States Code, is amendedretary for Research and Technology," after "Governmental Affairs,".

-(1) in the matter preceding subparagraph (A) by striking "5" and inserting "6"; and (2) in subparagraph (A) by inserting "an Assistant Sec-

-(b) RESEARCH ACTIVITIES.-Section 330 of title 49, United States Code, is amended-

-(1) in the section heading by striking "contracts" and inserting "activities";

-(2) in subsection (a) by striking "The Secretary of" and inserting "IN GENERAL.-The Secretary of"; (3) in subsection (b) by striking "In carrying" and inserting

-"RESPONSIBILITIES.-In carrying"; (4) in subsection (c) by striking "The Secretary" and inserting "PUBLICATIONS.-The Secretary"; and

-"(d) DUTIES.-The Secretary shall provide for the following: "(1) Coordination, facilitation, and review of Department of Transportation research and development programs and activities.

-"(2) Advancement, and research and development, of innovative technologies, including intelligent transportation systems.

-"(3) Comprehensive transportation statistics research, analysis, and reporting.

-"(4) Education and training in transportation and transportation-related fields.

-"(5) Activities of the Volpe National Transportation Systems Center.

-(6) Coordination in support of multimodal and multidisciplinary research activities.
+- (a) Assistant Secretary for Research and Technology.-Section 102(e)(1) of title 49, United States Code, is amended- - (1) in the matter preceding subparagraph (A) by striking "5" and inserting "6"; and (2) in subparagraph (A) by inserting "an As- - (2) in subparagraph (A) by inserting "an Assistant Secretary for Research and Technology," after "Governmental Affairs,". - (b) RESEARCH ACTIVITIES.-Section 330 of title 49, United States Code, is amended- - (1) in the section heading by striking "contracts" and inserting "activities"; - (2) in subsection (a) by striking "The Secretary of" and inserting "In General.-The Secretary of"; - (3) in subsection (b) by striking "In carrying" and inserting "RESPONSIBILITIES.-In carrying"; - (4) in subsection (c) by striking "The Secretary" and inserting "PUBLICATIONS.-The Secretary"; and - (5) by adding at the end the following: - "(d) DUTIES.-The Secretary shall provide for the following: - "(1) Coordination, facilitation, and review of Department of Transportation research and development programs and activities. - "(2) Advancement, and research and development, of innovative technologies, including intelligent transportation systems. - "(3) Comprehensive transportation statistics research, analysis, and reporting. - "(4) Education and training in transportation and transportation-related fields. - "(5) Activities of the Volpe National Transportation Systems Center. "(6) Coordination in support of multimodal - and multidisciplinary research activities.

-(e) ADDITIONAL AUTHORITIES.-The Secretary may-

-"(1) enter into grants and cooperative agreements with Federal agencies, State and local government agencies, other public entities, private organizations, and other persons to conduct research into transportation service and infrastructure assurance and to carry out other research activities of the Department of Transportation;
+"(e) ADDITIONAL AUTHORITIES.-The Sec - "(e) ADDITIONAL AUTHORITIES.-The Secretary may- - "(1) enter into grants and cooperative agreements with Federal agencies, State and local government agencies, other public entities, private organizations, and other persons to con-